joeytwiddle/significant-white-space/README.md

 SWS uses a simple text-processing algorithm to transform files; it does not properly lex/parse or understand your code.
 Because of this, it will probably only work on a _subset_ of the language you are using.
 In other words, you may need to restrict your code-style a little, to something that SWS can handle.
 Notable examples are:

-- Breaking a line up over multiple lines may introduce unwanted curlies if the later lines are indented.
+- Breaking a line up over multiple lines may introduce unwanted curlies if the later lines are indented, and will also suffer from semicolon-insertion.
 (You can get away with indenting 2 spaces in an otherwise 4-spaced file, but then face issues with semicolon-injection.)

+- SWS does not parse the code in a strict manner.
+It uses a simple line-based approach for crling, with some extras tacked on.
+Specifically, most of the time it does not know when it is inside or outside a String or Regexp literal, and can get confused with comments.
+For example:

+    log("It looks like /* I am starting a multi-line comment, but I'm not!")

+  Common problem cases (some of which can be found in the SWS source code) are identified by heuristic regexps, and warnings are emitted when SWS is unsure how to correctly handle them.
+However, heuristics only push the horizon, but fail to cover all cases.
+In future we hope to present a clear description of the coding style and options neccessary to stay safe.
+(For example, we might end up recommending that users at NASA never use `/* ... */` blocks, always put `//` comments on their own line, and set the options to take advantage of these conditions and warn if they are breached.)

 - Indentation of single-line comments is meaningful.
 If you have `//`s which look like outdent, curlies will be generated!
+This may change in future, but at the moment it is considered a feature, allowing us to indicate empty blocks in the code (we need *something* to indent, or curlies cannot be generated).

 - You can still express short `{ ... }` blocks on-one-line if you want to, but don't mix things up.
 Specifically do not follow a curly by text and then newline and indent.
 That mid-line curly will not be stripped, whilst the indent will cause a new one to be injected.